Skip to main content

 Merge subqueriesInlines single-use CTEs and simple derived tables, reducing query nesting

-Eliminate joinsRemoves JOINs that provably don't affect output (e.g., LEFT JOINs where no columns from the right table are used)
+Eliminate joinsRemoves JOINs that provably don't affect output (LEFT JOINs where no columns from the right table are used)

-Eliminate CTEsRemoves CTEs that are no longer referenced after other optimization passes
+Eliminate CTEsRemoves CTEs that are no longer referenced after earlier passes

-Annotate typesRuns type inference to determine the data type of every expression
+Annotate typesRuns type inference to assign a data type to every expression

 Canonicalize and simplifyNormalizes expressions to standard forms, folds constants, applies boolean algebra, removes tautologies